 From an insurance and risk management standpoint, what snow and ice contractors cannot do enough of is document, document, and document.
-In this highly litigious society we are living in it has never been more important to keep track of all the information you can meaning documentation an unexpected, yet critical contractor tool.
+In this highly litigious society we are living in, it has never been more important to keep track of all the information you can meaning documentation an unexpected, yet critical contractor tool.
 Recently, insurance carriers have moved to much stricter guidelines when underwriting potential businesses.
 They now require certain documentation, such as logbooks.
 Lack of documentation will cause insurance carriers to offer higher premiums or decline coverage altogether.
 Proper documentation will not only put you in the best position to obtain reasonably priced insurance, but it will make your organization safer and can provide crucial defense information when and if a lawsuit arises.

 Documentation should begin well before the first snowflakes hit the ground.
 All snow and ice contractors should be doing preseason site inspections.
 While performing these inspections it is important to note any wet spots, depressions in pavements, cracks or any other imperfections that could cause excess water to gather after the snow has melted.
 You also want to note drainage issues.
 Take pictures of all problem areas being documented.

 When meeting with the property manager after inspections have them confirm in writing that they will address areas that you have identified as problems.
 If they are not addressed by the time services are required at the property, then you have a much better chance of pushing some liability back on the property manager should there be a slip and fall in areas you have identified.
 Also, by noting any existing property damage on-site you will have a record to refer to after the season if there are any property damage claims made.